 On the Wallabies Europe Spring-Tour, coach Ewen McKenzie selected him at inside centre for the clashes against England (where he scored the only try for the Wallabies in that game), Italy and Ireland.
 In the lead-up to the clash against Scotland, Toomua injured his hamstring at training which ruled him out of the rest of the Wallabies final two Spring Tour games.

-To book Matt Toomua as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Matt Toomua for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Matt is known to speak on the following topics: